jamestitus299/interviewtask3/README.md

 # Component Genie -- Componet Generation Application with visualization

-Component Genie is basically purposed to generate html/react Components, but can also answer other general question.
+Component Genie is basically purposed to generate html/react Components with visual rendering, but can also answer other general question.
 It might return factually wrong responses.
 User discretion is advised.

 # Setup